Iran court summons Ahmadinejad, ups pressure on outgoing leader

-DUBAI Iranian President Mahmoud Ahmadinejad was summoned on Monday to appear before a criminal court on unspecified charges leveled by a conservative rival, days after moderate cleric Hassan Rohani was elected his successor.
+DUBAI Iranian President Mahmoud Ahmadinejad was summoned on Monday to appear before a criminal court on unspecified charges levelled by a conservative rival, days after moderate cleric Hassan Rohani was elected his successor.

 While Rohani's election on Friday showed a desire for change, it also highlighted divisions among Iran's establishment conservatives who, though united in their dislike of Ahmadinejad, were unable to rally behind a single candidate.